devopsdeploy/vagrant-lb-webapp/README.md

 `$ brew cask install vagrant-manager`

 ## Nodes
-- haproxy (172.17.17.9) - Using roundrobin as the balancing mode
+- haproxy (172.17.17.9) - Using roundrobin as the balancing mode.
+Be careful this method has a limit of # nodes (4095 !)
 - web1    (172.17.17.10)
 - web2    (172.17.17.11)
 - web3    (172.17.17.12)